E-Fumi/TheAccidentalCastleDreamer/README.md

 #### The Classical Autoencoder

-The main idea is to have a neural network composed of two convolutional neural networks: an encoder and a decoder.
+The main idea is to have a model composed of two convolutional neural networks: an encoder and a decoder.
 The encoder is meant to encode data into a latent space vector (i.e. an arbitrarily-sized 1D array of float values which represent a point in a latent space that has as many dimensions as there are entries in the array), and the decoder is meant to reconstruct the original data from that same vector.
 However, this makes the neural network far more than a data compression and decompression algorithm.
 Once successfully trained on a loss function that tracks data reconstruction quality, the decoder would ideally also be able to construct realistic synthetic data from any set of values in the same probability space as the latent space encodings of real data.<br/>

 #### The Variational Autoencoder

 Now, if the process described above were to take place without any further regularization baked into the model, one would have data reconstruction, but data generation would be extremely unlikely.
-The network would be incentivized to overfit, assigning different latent space vectors to different training data inputs, but there would be no reason for the space between those vectors to decode anything meaningful.<br/>
+The network would be incentivized to overfit, assigning different latent space vectors to different training data inputs, but there would be no reason for the space between those vectors to decode into anything meaningful.<br/>

 There is a two-part solution to this problem, which gives rise to the variational autoencoder.<br/>

 Firstly, the encoder does not just provide a set of deterministically chosen values that constitute the latent space vector.
-Instead, the encoder provides two values for each of the entries in the latent space vector: a mean, and a standard deviation.
+Instead, the encoder provides two values for each of the entries in the latent space vector: a mean, and a variance.
 Each such set defines a statistical distribution from which one of the values in the latent space vector is then randomly sampled.
 This ensures that no one piece of data can be assigned to a single latent space vector, it has to be assigned to a distribution.<br/>

-However, with this change alone, the standard deviations would grow to be arbitrarily small and the corresponding means to be distant from one another in the latent space, leading to no improvement at all, therefore...<br/>
+However, with this change alone, the variances would grow to be arbitrarily small and the corresponding means to be distant from one another in the latent space, leading to no improvement at all, therefore...<br/>

 Secondly, a KL divergence term is added to the loss function.
 The [Kullback–Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) is a measure of the difference between two statistical distributions.
 The KL divergence between each of the distributions (from which values of the latent space vector are sampled) and the normal distribution is calculated and added to the loss function.
 This forces the distributions to occupy some of the same space, and thus have some overlap.
 This greatly increases the likelihood that a random latent space vector would decode to meaningful synthetic data, as long as its values do not stray too far outside a normal distribution.<br/>